matitalatina/vpn-raspberry-ansible/README.md

 - Rename `hosts.example` to `hosts`, replace `YOUR-HOST-HERE` with your Raspberry Pi.
 [More info here](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).
 - In `host_vars`, rename the file name replacing `YOUR-HOST-HERE` with your Raspberry Pi.
 In that file, replace UPPERCASE variable with your data.
 You can find more variables to customize in [ansible-role-certbot](https://github.com/geerlingguy/ansible-role-certbot).
-- `ansible-playbook -vv -i hosts vpn.yml` to start Ansible script.
+- `ansible-playbook -vv -i hosts vpn.yml` to start it.